OfficeDev/open-xml-docs/docs/how-to-extract-styles-from-a-word-processing-document.md

-The code continues by opening the document by using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)"><span class="nolink">Open</span></span> method and indicating that the document should be open for read-only access (the final false parameter).
-Given the open document, the code uses the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.MainDocumentPart"><span class="nolink">MainDocumentPart</span></span> property to navigate to the main document part, and then prepares a variable named <span class="code">stylesPart</span> to hold a reference to the styles part.
+The code continues by opening the document by using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)">**Open**** method and indicating that the document should be open for read-only access (the final false parameter).
+Given the open document, the code uses the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.MainDocumentPart">**MainDocumentPart**** property to navigate to the main document part, and then prepares a variable named **stylesPart** to hold a reference to the styles part.

 ```csharp
     // Open the document for read access and get a reference.